What It's Like To Return To Work After Being Sexually Harassed

 Maria*, who’s in her thirties, says she didn’t report her assault because the perpetrator was her superior, and because they had been drinking and she wanted to avoid a “he said, she said” situation.

-“I ended up spiraling into anxiety and ultimately went on disability for anxiety because I was unable to get myself out of bed at times,” she says.
-“By the time I came back from disability, I was told that they were doing a reorganization and my position was being eliminated.”
+“I ended up spiralling into anxiety and ultimately went on disability for anxiety because I was unable to get myself out of bed at times,” she says.
+“By the time I came back from disability, I was told that they were doing a reorganisation and my position was being eliminated.”

 While society has a lot of work to do in better supporting survivors, Dr. Serani says we can start by believing them.